helenclx/100-days-of-code/r1-log.md

 - Listened to the Scrimba Podcast Episode 150: “How to Figure Out What You Want to Do, with Scrimba Student Amy”.

 **Thoughts:** I never played this sort of dice game before, so coding this game is a good opportunity to practice my JavaScript skills too.

+---

+### Day 66: 8 March 2024.
+Friday

+**Today's Progress:** Completed Learn Intermediate Algorithmic Thinking by Building a Dice Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum, by doing Steps 45 to 87.

+**Thoughts:** Building this game allowed me to practice coding a project by breaking it down into a sequence of well-defined, step-by-step instructions.